shahidabbas37/Test/README.md

 # Test
-// using refrence based approach
+// using refrence based approach in schema design